 Most states in the world are unitary.
 In unitary states, all power is in the hands of the central government.
 There is only one constitution.
 There are various types of unitary government.
 Some are autocratic, some are military dictatorships and some are democratic.
 For example, in Ethiopia during the reign of Emperor Haile Selassie, there was a unitary government which was autocratic.
 Autocracy means absolute rule by kings.
 During the Derg, Ethiopia had a unitary government which was a military dictatorship.
-In contrast, the United Kingdom has a unitary system of government, as you know, is rule by the people.
+In contrast, the United Kingdom has a unitary system of government which is democratic.
+A democratic government, as you know, is rule by the people.